NVIDIA/TensorRT/README.md

   msbuild TensorRT.sln /property:Configuration=Release -m:$env:NUMBER_OF_PROCESSORS
   ```

-  > NOTE: The default CUDA version used by CMake is 12.9.0.
-To override this, for example to 11.8, append `-DCUDA_VERSION=11.8` to the cmake command.
+  > NOTE: The default CUDA version used by CMake is 13.0.
+To override this, for example to 12.9, append `-DCUDA_VERSION=12.9` to the cmake command.

 - Required CMake build arguments are:
   - `TRT_LIB_DIR`: Path to the TensorRT installation directory containing libraries.
   - `TRT_OUT_DIR`: Output directory where generated build artifacts will be copied.
 - Optional CMake build arguments:
   - `CMAKE_BUILD_TYPE`: Specify if binaries generated are for release or debug (contain debug symbols).
 Values consists of [`Release`] | `Debug`
-  - `CUDA_VERSION`: The version of CUDA to target, for example [`11.7.1`].
+  - `CUDA_VERSION`: The version of CUDA to target, for example [`12.9.9`].
-  - `CUDNN_VERSION`: The version of cuDNN to target, for example [`8.6`].
+  - `CUDNN_VERSION`: The version of cuDNN to target, for example [`8.9`].
-  - `PROTOBUF_VERSION`: The version of Protobuf to use, for example [`3.0.0`].
+  - `PROTOBUF_VERSION`: The version of Protobuf to use, for example [`3.20.1`].
 Note: Changing this will not configure CMake to use a system version of Protobuf, it will configure CMake to download and try building that version.
   - `CMAKE_TOOLCHAIN_FILE`: The path to a toolchain file for cross compilation.
   - `BUILD_PARSERS`: Specify if the parsers should be built, for example [`ON`] | `OFF`.
 If turned OFF, CMake will try to find precompiled versions of the parser libraries to use in compiling samples.
 First in `${TRT_LIB_DIR}`, then on the system.
 If the build type is Debug, then it will prefer debug builds of the libraries before release versions if available.
   - `BUILD_PLUGINS`: Specify if the plugins should be built, for example [`ON`] | `OFF`.
 If turned OFF, CMake will try to find a precompiled version of the plugin library to use in compiling samples.
 First in `${TRT_LIB_DIR}`, then on the system.
 If the build type is Debug, then it will prefer debug builds of the libraries before release versions if available.
   - `BUILD_SAMPLES`: Specify if the samples should be built, for example [`ON`] | `OFF`.
   - `GPU_ARCHS`: GPU (SM) architectures to target.
 By default we generate CUDA code for all major SMs.
 Specific SM versions can be specified here as a quoted space-separated list to reduce compilation time and binary size.
 Table of compute capabilities of NVIDIA GPUs can be found [here](https://developer.nvidia.com/cuda-gpus).
-Examples: - NVidia A100: `-DGPU_ARCHS="80"` - Tesla T4, GeForce RTX 2080: `-DGPU_ARCHS="75"` - Titan V, Tesla V100: `-DGPU_ARCHS="70"` - Multiple SMs: `-DGPU_ARCHS="80 75"`
+Examples: - NVidia A100: `-DGPU_ARCHS="80"` - RTX 50 series: `-DGPU_ARCHS="120"` - Multiple SMs: `-DGPU_ARCHS="80 120"`
   - `TRT_PLATFORM_ID`: Bare-metal build (unlike containerized cross-compilation).
 Currently supported options: `x86_64` (default).

 # References